reflex-media/lesgo-docs/docs/getting-started/structure.md

 ## The Documents Directory
 The `documents/` directory contains any documents outside of the application.
 One use case is to store the exported Postman Collection and Environment files here.

+Included are the Postman Contract Tests and Endpoints Collection.
+Import them to your local Postman app and try them out!

 ## The Source Directory
 The `src/` directory contains the main source code for your application.